You can tailor your EMBA by choosing any elective from the following list.

 Mergers and acquisitions

-- An understanding of the blend of strategic and financial concepts applied to M&A
+- Have an understanding of the blend of strategic and financial concepts applied to M&A.

-- A full recognition of the impact on organisations and people of corporate restructurings
+- Full recognition of the impact on organisations and people of corporate restructurings.

 The wealth management industry